Albiv-web/Alb.DecoLimitLifter/README.md

 First release.
 Might be bugs I haven't encountered: Please DM me if you encounter any, Discord username: albeeettt

-Confirming successful patch on startup (looks like an error, isn't).
+Confirm patch on startup (looks like an error, isn't).

 > Lift blueprint decoration limits (tested ~100k) by extending the save format.
 > Backward-compatible on load; the saver writes **legacy** when it fits and **sentinel** only when needed.